IowaDave/Thermistors/README.md

 **Figure 1 A Characteristic Curve Showing Beta 25&#8451;/50&#8451;**<br>
 *Modified from image source [https://www.teamwavelength.com/thermistor-basics/](https://www.teamwavelength.com/thermistor-basics/) to add Beta line.*

-The Beta value enables approximation by interpolation along a straight line that passes through the two end-points used to calculate it.
-This line stays reasonably close to the curve between the two points but diverges from it above or below the points.
+The Beta line stays reasonably close to the curve between the two points but diverges from it at temperatures above or below the points.

 It's easy to see in Figure 1 that a different set of end points is likely to be more suitable for a colder range of temperatures.
 While the particular values depicted in Figure 1 are not those for the thermistor used in my project, the concept is the same.